piotrkobylarczyk/checkmk_icons/README.md

 - [Example](#final-result)

 ## Introduction
 Welcome to the repository for custom themes for Check_MK RAW/CRE.
-This project provides a set of visually appealing icons designed to enhance the default Check_MK icon set, helping users distinguish between multiple instances by using different colors.
+This project provides a set of visually appealing icons designed to enhance the default icon set, helping users distinguish between multiple instances by using different colors.

 ## Installation